TanyaIgnatenko/React-Redux-Training/README.md

 ## Installation

 Install the dependencies.
-Go to the directory with the repository and run:
+Go to the directory with the repository and run

 ```
 npm install